Dylanjb96/Agile-Software-Development-JUnit5-Bank-App/README.md

-# Agile Software Development - Assignment One 2024
+# Agile Software Development - Project 2024

 ## Overview
 This project involves creating a **JUnit 5 automated test suite** to test and refactor a Java application (`BankApp.java`).
 This project is for